 He returned at Grand National betting odds of 4/1 and with punters latching onto this up-and-coming hero in their droves, it’s reported that Tiger Roll’s second National win cost the bookmaking industry upwards of £250 million!

-He also etched his place in the Grand National ‘Hall-of-Fame’ as becoming the first horse since Red Rum (1974) to win ‘back-to-back’ Nationals and if he lines-up again in the 2021 Grand National (given the 2020 Grand National was cancelled due to coronavirus), he’ll be looking to become only the second horse to win the race three times, but the first to win the Grand National three-times-in-a-row!
+He also etched his place in the Grand National ‘Hall-of-Fame’ as becoming the first horse since Red Rum (1974) to win ‘back-to-back’ Nationals and if he lines-up again in the 2021 Grand National (given the 2020 Grand National was cancelled due to public health and safety protocol), he’ll be looking to become only the second horse to win the race three times, but the first to win the Grand National three-times-in-a-row!

 His win also meant that owners – Gigginstown House Stud – were winning the race for the third time in four years, while Tiger Roll’s win also provided jockey Davey Russell with his second National win and trainer, Gordon Elliott, with this third – having also trained Silver Birch in 2007.